-The visit to the Demilitarized Zone (DMZ) was definitely the highlight of our trip to Seoul.
-A chance to visit the world’s most intense and dangerous international border, who wouldn’t like that?
+The visit to the Demilitarized Zone (DMZ) was the highlight of our trip to Seoul.
+It was an opportunity to visit the world’s most intense and dangerous international border.

 Unfortunately, we had to sacrifice our tour to the Joint Security Area (JSA) thanks to the 105th birthday celebrations of Kim Il-sung.
 Although we only got to see the DMZ, it was totally worth it.